slhodak/maya_tools/README.md

 Note 1: Not all tools are complete, incomplete tools do not load to the new shelf as a button.

-Note 2: For now, all tools have the same icon -- please refer to the tooltip for a description.

 Have a fantastic day :)